 Although most of the ancient laws are hardly enforced, Belgian legislators have undertaken some effort to hunt out and repeal outdated laws in past years.

 Some abolished laws that were in circulation until only recent years include:

-- It was forbidden for foreigners living in Belgium to have pigeons, unless special permission was obtained from the minister of justice.
-Although seemingly bizarre, the provision was part of a law from 1923 resulted from the potential military and intelligence use of pigeons at the time.
+- Foreigners living in Belgium cannot have pigeons, unless with special permission from the minister of justice.
+The provision was part of a 1923 law focusing on the potential military intelligence use of pigeons.

-- Until 2005 only the Belgian government was allowed to print posters and notices using white paper and black ink, dating to a decree in the 1790s, forcing private citizens to the use of coloured paper only.
+- Until 2005, only the Belgian government could print posters using white paper and black ink.
+This dates to a decree in the 1790s, forcing private citizens to use only colored paper.
 The idea was to clarify the status of each notice.
-Attempts have been aimed to annul this law although mostly with the intention of creating a true Dutch translation, as the law was in French only.
+Attempts have been aimed to annul this law, although mostly with the intention of creating a true Dutch translation, as the law was in French only.

 - A law allowing penalty mitigation for wounding or killing someone in a duel was also recently repealed, although at the time of enactment in 1841 it was rather progressive.
-The criminal provisions were intended to cover the impunity of duellers who were often prosecuted, even if victorious, and the provisions also criminalised provoking a duel, sometimes penalised more than actually duelling, or acting as a witness during a duel.
+The criminal provisions were intended to cover the impunity of duellers who were often prosecuted, even if victorious, and the provisions also criminalized provoking a duel, sometimes penalized more than actually dueling, or acting as a witness during a duel.

-- The government also lost the power to prohibit the sale or distribution of ‘lewd foreign publications’ in only 2009, which had seen some 1,500 titles blacklisted since the law’s implantation in 1936.
-The law, however, had fallen largely out of disuse since the 1970s and many of the blacklisted publications would be considered far less obscene than what is published in today’s nudity magazines and online.
-In an interesting contradiction, Belgium is the only country that has never imposed censorship on adult films.
+- The government also lost the power to prohibit the sale or distribution of lewd foreign publications in 2009.
+This had seen some 1,500 titles blacklisted since the law’s implantation in 1936.
+The law, however, had fallen out of use since the 1970s.
+Many of the blacklisted publications were considered far less obscene than what is published in today’s adult magazines.
+In an interesting contradiction, Belgium is the only country that has never censored adult films.